r3md3v/slim4api/README.md

 # SlimM4API - API POC

-RESTful API proof of concept manage customers and users with JWT.
+RESTful API proof of concept to manage customers and users with JWT.

 Based on: `PHP 7, Slim 4, MySQL, PHPUnit, OpenSSL`.